BATAK!

 A quick sojourn to the Royal loo completed my visit.
 A squat and shoot job.

 After the turn off to the springs, a little further down, the road became rutted and narrow and full of trucks.
 A few kms on and the resort appeared by the lake.
-Air panas had 5k entrance to a clean hot system of pools, one was circular and I was soon dipping in it.
-A German couple had just left and there was no-one else there.
+Air panas had a 5k entrance fee to a clean hot system of pools, one was circular and I was soon dipping in it.
+A young German couple, the girl in a skimpy bikini had just left and there was now no-one else there.
+I cursed my luck.
 I had rented a towel for 1k though they tried to sell me one.
-Peasants tried to stare over the wall.
-The water was in some pools very hot.
-I had to take my bathers off to try and dry them as a black Toba shirt and black bathers was all I was wearing.
-Naked I ringed the bathers out and in one of those kind of Castaneda experiences where the land takes control, the wind suddenly blew up the curtain to the street, there were no people there.
+Peasants tried to stare over the wall as I bathed.
+The water in some pools was very hot.
+I had to take my bathers off to try and dry them, as the black Lake Toba shirt and black bathers were all I was wearing.
+Naked I ringed the bathers out and in one of those kind of Castaneda experiences where the spirits of the land takes control, the wind suddenly blew up the curtain to the street, but unusually there were no people there.
 So I tried an experiment, whenever I removed the towel round me, the wind suddenly came and blew up the curtain.
-It was almost like the land here was immoral.
+It was almost like the land spirit here was immoral.
 The spirit of the hot springs lusting to expose me.
-Yet there were no people even outside.
+Yet there were no people, even outside, the peasants had evaporated into the ether of the sulphuric fumes after the couple left.

 'A truck hit the water pipe, we have had to move you.'

-She took me to the room and I got under the shower which only produced a trickle of hot water then died after 30 seconds.
+She took me to another room and I got under the shower which only produced a trickle of hot water then died after 30 seconds.
 Still defrosting I dried myself and got into the bed.
 Slowly warming up I got up to the cafe and ordered hot ginger lemon, then got Annette to get a boy to fix the hot water and had another longer shower.
 When I had recovered enough and the rain had stopped just after 8, I headed to the Carolina to return the bike and get my luggage.
 The rental man was not happy and said the owner wanted more money.
-Jonah was nowhere to be seen just a bag containing my clean laundry like an omen.
-The owner turned out to be one of the hotel managers and he began to inspect the bike looking for damage, wanted the keys, but I made him promise to get someone to drop me off on the bike at the Toba.
-He finally agreed and decided not to try and charge me extra.
-A boy took me back with my One Planet 20 kg bag on my shoulders and guitar in hand.
+Jonah was nowhere to be seen nor my luggage, just a bag containing my clean laundry an like an omen of things to come.
+The owner turned out to be one of the hotel managers and he began to inspect the bike looking for damage, not knowing that I had revved it up the mountain.
+He wanted the keys, but I made him promise to get someone to drop me off on the bike at the Tabo Cottages.
+He finally agreed, deciding not to try and charge me extra after finding no damage.
+A boy took me back with my One Planet 20 kg backpack, 'the Mongrel' on my shoulders and guitar in hand.
 I told him to go slow and gave him 5k when we got there.

 The Swiss doctors appeared from their mountain climb.
 They had got lost at the top after the steep climb up.
-Walking for hours in the forest seeing no one and no habitation, they had come to a junction of the good track at about 4 pm and had chosen the good path going down.
-It had led to a cliff for paragliding and a few empty houses.
-They had to turn back and take the other path, the less obvious one, it began to rain and they thought they may have to sleep in the forest.
-By 6.30 it was dark, they had no torch, they were soaked, freezing in the cold mountain air, and very worried.
+Walking for hours in the forest seeing no one and no habitation, they had come to a junction of the good track they had found at about 4 pm and had chosen the wide good path going down.
+Like a Protestant Christian Batak parable, the wide easy road had led to a cliff for paragliding and a few empty ruined old houses.
+Running out of time like me, they had to turn back and take the other path, the less obvious more difficult one (of the cross of JC), it began to rain and they thought they may have to sleep in the forest, unsure if they were being led to nowhere.
+By 6.30 and when I had got back, it was dark - they had no torch, they were soaked, freezing in the cold mountain air, and very worried.
 A hut loomed up through the forest with some lights on and a villager welcomed them in.
 They were taken to another house where a warm fire was and they managed to dry themselves.
-They rang Toba on their mobile phone and worked out from the villagers where they were.
+They rang Tabo Cottages on their mobile phone who worked out from the villagers where they were.
 Motorbikes got them part way down to a village where Annette's husband picked them up in his 4 WD.
-700k later they were back at Toba.
-I told one of them that there was a synchronicity at work between them and us.
-We had both gone through similar adventures and pain roughly at the same time both with crucial decisions at about 4 pm.
+700k later they were back at Toba Cottages.
+I told one of them that there was a synchronicity at work between them and me.
+We had both gone through similar adventures and pain roughly at the same time both with crucial decisions at about 4 PM, both rescued at 6.30 PM.
 There seemed to be a Swiss connection at work though this time through the French side.
-I gave him my UOCA flyer the next day.
+His friend looked like Tin Tin and was going to be a brain surgeon.
+In fact all the French there seemed to be parodies of a Herge Tin Tin comic, I was just waiting for Captain Haddock to appear.
+We had had a long conversation as I joined them for dinner about Swiss Banks laundering money and using the Nazis to keep Jewish holocaust victims money.
+The employee who had blown the whistle now lived in New York due to death threats.
+I did not realise at the time but a melt down was going on in America in the stock market.
+Another investment bank had crashed and Merryl Lynch had been sold to the Bank of America.
+A major insurer had also gone down and massive amounts of money were being pumped in by the government to ease liquidity problems.
+The Oz dollar appeared stuck on US$0.80.
+Housing prices were still tumbling.

 16/9

-I got up at 8 just intending to take it easy and write up the adventure to try and sell it to LP with the photos co-ordinated with it.
+I got up at 8 just intending to take it easy and write up the adventure to try and sell it to LP with the photos co-ordinated with it - a pipe dream I often flirted with pointlessly.
 The Australian woman turned up by herself.
-The lone one on the island.
+The only lone female on the island.
 I leaned across from the perch I was squatting on to her perch and asked her about herself.
 She was an anthropologist from Arceh University looking at social living here.
-From North Queensland, she was about 30s and not that pretty but a good figure.
+From North Queensland, she was about in her 30s and not that pretty but a good figure.
 She soon got distracted talking to one of the boys there, and I was left sitting there patiently.
-I asked her if she knew about the Batak and she told me to ask them.
+I asked her if she knew about the Batak and she told me to ask them rather petulantly.
 Finally after he left I tried once again, asking her name, 'Catherine'.
-Then she pointed to the fact that she was eating so I left her until she had finished her meal and by that time I had lost interest.
-She was not my height and not that pretty.
+Then she pointed to the fact that she was eating, so I left her until she had finished her meal and by that time I had lost interest.
+She was not my height, not tall enough and not that good looking and beginning to age and get that grumpy middle aged resentment.
 Not worth the effort even in an empty resort.
 I contemplated chatting up one of the waitresses in front of her, but decided it was all a waste of time.
 Just send her happy thoughts.
-I got on with my writing - I told her I was a photojournalist.
-She made a song and dance when she left saying goodbye.
+I got on with my writing - then after I gave up she asked what I did and I told her I was a photojournalist.
+She made a song and dance when she left saying goodbye to everyone very loudly.

 17/9

-Lion Air to Penang was leaving at 2 and I checked in quickly and only at boarding did they ask for the 75k departure tax.
+Lion Air to Penang was leaving at 2 and I checked in quickly, but only at boarding did they ask for the 75k departure tax.
 I had to back track to the entry point to buy it 15 minutes before the plane took off.
-No one minded and I strolled up to the plane on the runway which was an ancient 70s looking Airbus with the jets at the back.
+No one minded, it was running late and I strolled up to the plane on the runway which was an ancient 70s looking Airbus with the jets at the back.
 I was wondering if the plane would make it.
 It was stifling on board and I had a sudden fear that the pressurisation controls were on manual and it would be another Helios disaster.
 I grabbed the hostess and asked her.

 'When we take off the ac comes on.'